 As I viewed the movie, I had identified with the married couple.
 I laughed at the little mistakes they made that hit too close to home and teared up over the tender moments I could relate to.
 I identified with that Christian couple on screen.
 But was it realistic?
 Or was it more an ideal of what we hope to be as spouses but rarely live up to?
 Did it project a healthy view of marriage for this younger generation, many of whom haven’t grown up in a home with both parents and therefore don’t have first hand observations of what a Christain marriage is supposed to look like?
 Or was it sugar-coated and overly idealistic?
 I won’t make a judgment on that.

-But focusing on real life becuase of my friend’s text, I realized something.
+But focusing on real life because of my friend’s text, I realized something.
 More important for me than the movie’s depiction of the marriages of believers was my recognition that I was now the “older woman” of Titus 2:3-5, and I was failing in my God-given role to teach the younger women what I’ve spent my whole married life struggling to learn on my own.
 Wouldn’t my pain and wisdom learned through the montains and valleys of married life be made somehow more worthwhile if other people benefitted from it without having to go through those same tough mistakes themselves?

 What does a real Christian marriage look like?

 I realize that this topic cannot be conquered in one short blog, but perhaps this will be a first in an ongoing look at strengthening marriages and families.
-It surely goes hand-in-hand with the idea of homebuilding and constructing our lives on the principles of God’s Word that we have been discussing this year.
+It surely goes hand-in-hand with the idea of homebuilding and constructing our lives on the principles of God’s Word that we have been discussing at GFBC this year.
 For today, let’s touch on a couple of the more important “looks” of a Christian marriage.

 Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.
 In your relationships with one another, have the same mindset as Christ Jesus: Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death— even death on a cross!
 Philippians 2:3-8